nimiq/developer-center/index.md

 # Welcome to the Nimiq Developer Center

-Get guides, resources and tips on how to create with Nimiq.{.subline}
+Get guides, resources and tips on how to create with Nimiq.{.nq-subline}

 <HeadsUp />